Nashville-Public-Library/bedework-docs/docs/index.md

 # Overview

+## Who is this guide for?

-The website guide is for content contributors (bloggers, marketing staff, etc.) and developers.
+The website guide is for bloggers, marketing staff, and developers.

-## Add / Update Content

-Find step-by-step instructions for adding specific types of content (image, video, catalog widget, etc.).
-Learn how to update specific pages, like the homepage or talking library page, and how to update alerts and menus.
+- Bloggers: NPL blog writers make new blog pages and add content using components.
+- Marketing Editors: MarCom staff make new pages, blog posts, home promos, etc.
+- Developers: Shared Systems staff make new content pages, and build new functionality.

+## What does this guide cover?

+This guide covers:

+- Content Updates: Adding and updating content on any of the above platforms.
-## Writing for the Web
+- Writing for the Web: Learning to use headings, writing for skim-ability, etc.

-Understand how to use headings, learn what alt text is, learn to write for skim-ability.

-## Statistics

-Documentation for content editors and administrators on pulling site statistics.

-## Blog Orientation
+- Statistics: Instructions for pulling basic blog post and website statistics.

-Introduction and and orientation for new bloggers.
+- Blog Orientation: Introduction and and orientation for new bloggers.

-## Podcast Orientation

-Introduction and and orientation for new podcasters, as well as procedures for starting a new podcast series.
+- Podcast Orientation: Introduction and and orientation for new podcasters, as well as procedures for starting a new podcast series.

-## Site Orientation

-Documentation on how major pages on the NPL site were created.
+- Redirects and Aliases: When to use a redirect, bit.ly link, or buy a domain name.
+- Developer Documentation: Overview of developer workflow and step-by-step instructions.